jackliddicoat/wapo-ff-analysis/README.md

 # wapo-ff-analysis

 Analysis of Washington Post Fatal Force database from 2015.
-Looks at the effect of victim race on the probability that they were unarmed when shot and killed by the police.
+Looks at how various factors influence the on probability that a victim was unarmed when shot and killed by the police.

-UPDATE: I have made a machine learning model using tensorflow that predicts whether a suspect was unarmed with 92% accuracy.
+UPDATE: I have made a machine learning model using tensorflow that predicts whether a victim was unarmed with 92% accuracy.

 # Links to data